 The UEMS/EACCME has agreements based on the mutual recognition of credit points with the American Medical Association for live educational events.
 Each medical specialist should claim only those hours of credit that he/she actually spent in the educational activity.
 The EACCME is an institution of the European Union of Medical Specialists (UEMS): www.uems.net

 Each participant should claim only those hours of credit that he/she actually spent in the educational activity.
 Faculty should only claim time spent participating as a learner, time spent teaching should not be included in claimed credits.
 See the meeting program for credits per session.

-A non-CME certificate of attendance may be collected on-site from the registration desk.
+A non-CME certificate of attendance may be printed from one of the on-site automatic registration stations.

 Disclosure and Resolution of Personal Conflicts of Interest

-In accordance with the Accreditation Council for Continuing Medical Education’s Standards for Commercial Support and related policies, the 2nd International Congress on Controversies in Rheumatology and Autoimmunity (CORA 2013) is committed to ensuring balance, independence, objectivity, and scientific rigor in all of its continuing medical education activities.
+In accordance with the Accreditation Council for Continuing Medical Education’s Standards for Commercial Support and related policies, ASRA is committed to ensuring balance, independence, objectivity, and scientific rigor in all of its continuing medical education activities.
 Accordingly, those in control of the educational content must disclose all relevant financial relationships with any commercial interest that they or their spouse/partner have had within the past 12 months.
 If an individual refuses to disclose, they are disqualified from contributing to the planning and implementation of the CME activity.
 Disclosure information is thoroughly evaluated and all conflicts of interest are resolved via several methodologies (including peer review of content, onsite monitoring, etc.).
-Disclosure of this information is made to participants prior to the educational activity in the program guide, on the congress website, and verbally at the beginning of each educational session.
+Disclosure of this information is made to participants prior to the educational activity in the program guide, on the conference website, and verbally at the beginning of each educational session.
 Discussion of off-label use of a therapeutic product, or the investigational use not yet approved, is also disclosed.